GSA-TTS/piipan-open-source/docs/roadmap.md

 **Acceptance criteria**
 - At least 3 tenants are using the piipan for every required case action
 - The piipan sends email notifications to each tenant involved in a match when a match is found
-- FNS can use dispositions and invalid matches reported by tenants to measure accuracy
+- Tenant can use dispositions and invalid matches reported by tenants to measure accuracy
 - The piipan implements all protections for vulnerable individuals required by the piipan rule
 - Tenants are provided with onboarding materials and training to make the launch as smooth as possible
 - When tenants are looking at a match, they are provided with the contact information for their counterparts at the other tenant